TobiasKellner/dbHelpeR/README.md

 An R package for working with relational databases

+`dbHelpeR` is an R package designed to simplify and streamline interactions with SQL databases.
+It provides high-level functions for managing database schemas, metadata, and other common administrative tasks.

 ## Features

-- Table comments
+- Table comments: query, set and delete table comments
-- Column comments
+- Column comments: query, set and delete column comments
 - Primary keys
 - Schemas

+## Supported Databases

+- PostgreSQL
+- Microsoft SQL Server

 ## Installation